tstih/more/README.md

 ## Background: The PanelEx Control

 To create a new container control with a non-client area, derive it from `PanelEx`, and set the `Margin`.
-Area outside will be non-client area and area inside the margins the client area.
+The area outside will be the non-client area, and the area inside the margins will be the client area.

  > For example, if you set all margins to 10 pixels, then a 10 pixels wide border
- > around the control will be non-client area, and the rest client area.
+ > around the control will be the non-client area and the rest client area.

-You can use the client area just as you would use the standard`Panel` control i.e. you put controls inside, dock them, etc. If you want to paint on non-client, override the `Decorate()` function.
+You can use the client area just as you would use the standard panel control i.e. you put controls inside, dock them, etc. If you want to paint on a non-client, override the `Decorate()` function.

-The functionality of `PanelEx` provides glue, required to implement various container controls.
+The functionality of `PanelEx` provides the glue required to implement various container controls.
 Here are just a few possibilities:
  * Frame controls,
  * Collapsible controls,
- * Prompt controls...
+ * Prompt controls.

 ### How to derive from PanelEx

-Here is the skeleton of panel, derived from the `PanelEx`.
-Margin is set in the constructor, and drawing on non-client area should happen inside the `Decorate()`.
+Here is the skeleton of the panel, derived from the `PanelEx`.
+Margin is set in the constructor, and drawing on the non-client area should happen inside the `Decorate()`.
 This function prepares everything for you: it creates the graphics and calculates all rectangles that form the non-client border.